-Our standard color is blue on N20 background, which is reflected across most Atlassian-owned properties.
-However, these colors do not hold any semantic meaning across Atlassian properties.
+Our standard color is our brand blue, which is reflected across most Atlassian-owned properties.
+The blue, grey, and white logo colors don't hold any semantic meaning across Atlassian properties.
 The color used should be determined by the environment the logos live in and the intent that the designer has for them.

 Contained logomarks are intentionally available in a square format with no corner radius so that they can be adapted to any environment’s requirements.
 The size of the contained logomark is flexible but it's critical that the mark and the container are scaled proportionally to one another.

 Our standard shape and size is 80×80px with 3px corner radius across most Atlassian-owned properties.
 However, shape and size should be determined by the environment the logos live in.
 For instance, Apple mobile apps will require a different corner radius than the Google Marketplace.